mikgroup/UFLoss/README.md

 ## Patch Extraction
 To extract patches from the fully-smapled training data, go to the `UFloss_training/` folder and run `patch_extraction.py` to extract patches.
+Please specify the directories of the training dataset and the target folder.
 Instructions are avaible by runing:

 ```bash